 Pseudomugil Connieae

 Pseudomugil connieae, also known as Connie’s blue-eye, is a stunning species of freshwater fish native to Australia.
 These fish are characterized by their vibrant blue and yellow colors, making them a popular choice for aquarium enthusiasts.
-The species was named after Dr. Conrad (Connie) Kindermann, an Australian ichthyologist who first described them in 2010.
-Pseudomugil connieae are found in the Roper River and the Towns River in the Northern Territory of Australia.
+The species was named after the wife of Gerald Allen whose name is Connie.
+They were initially collected in 1978 from Auga and Avindo Creeks, in the vicinity of Popondetta, situated on the northern side of the central dividing range, eastern Papua New Guinea. in 1982, Heiko Bleher reported that he had collected them in brackish water in the lower section of the Popondetta River.

 What are the key characteristics of Pseudomugil connieae?

 Pseudomugil connieae is a species of freshwater fish known for its vibrant colors and peaceful demeanor.
-The species is native to Australia and is commonly kept in aquariums for its ornamental value.
-Pseudomugil connieae is a popular choice among aquarists due to its small size and ease of care.
+The species is native to Papua New Guinea and is commonly kept in aquariums for its ornamental value.
+Pseudomugil connieae is a popular choice among aquarists due to its small size.
 It is important to understand the specific requirements of this fish in terms of water parameters, tank size, and diet to ensure its well-being in a home aquarium.
 In the following section, we will delve deeper into the key characteristics and care tips for Pseudomugil connieae.

 Diving into Pseudomugil connieae